mathiabu/Stepper-Rotator/README.md

 2. 3d print the rotor part with an FDM or SLA printer.
 3. Tap a M3 thread in the 4 bigger holes and a M2 thread in the smaller hole that is mounted to the motor shaft.
 4. Drill countersinks in the thinner acrylic part and tap M3 threads in the 5 mm acrylic sheet.
-5. Mount the lower, the upper and the 3d-printed part using countersink M3 screws.
+5. Mount the thinner and the thicker acrylic sheet together with the 3d-printed part using countersink M3 screws.